-Got questions about starting, managing and growing your micro-business?
-The micro-business consultants at ShopTalk 800 have answers.
+Got questions about starting, managing and growing your business?
+The small-business consultants at Business 101 have answers.
 These professionals have helped more than 70,000 NASE Members get accurate answers to micro-business questions.
 Put these specialists to work for your business.
-You can get advice on any topic-at no extra cost to an NASE Membership.
-The ShopTalk 800 consultants will answer your question online or over the phone.
-Go to www.NASE.org and visit the Knowledge Center, or call 800-649-NASE to find out more.
+You can get advice on any topic-at no extra cost to NASE Members.
+Go to NASE.org and visit Business Strategy in the Ask the Experts section of the Business Learning Center.